A lot of people find it hard to put on muscle and then even harder to keep it on.

 I always have people asking me “Adam, what is the best way to put on muscle”

-And there are several things I always tell them and that’s there are various things that attribute to this
+And there are several things I always tell them and that’s there are various things that attribute to getting you the best way to put on muscle.

 The consistency of someone working out, their progressive overload targets each month, their nutrition, their genetics, their technique, and mind to muscle connection.